 Turn-around times are dependent on the payment solution the Merchant selects.
 If the Merchant chooses to have their own Merchant facility, then VCS depends on the bank application process as well as the bank setting up the Merchant facility.
 This can take between 1 and 4 weeks in Namibia.

-However, when the Merchant makes use of the VCS own Merchant facility, then we control the process and can have a successful Merchant up and running within 48 hours.
+However, when the Merchant makes use of the VCS's own Merchant facility, then we control the process and can have a successful Merchant up and running within 48 hours.

 Does VCS offer support?

-VCS has staff based in Windhoek that provide first level support and VCS provides 24x7 telephone and email support from their offices in South Africa (Johannesburg & Cape Town) and Nairobi, Kenya.
+VCS has staff based in Windhoek that provides first-level support and VCS provides 24x7 telephone and email support from their offices in South Africa (Johannesburg & Cape Town) and Nairobi, Kenya.